Searching for the best afternoon tea in Dublin? You’ve landed in the right place!

 So here we are!
 The Victorian tradition of tea served with a variety of savoury and sweet spreads in the afternoon has proved pretty popular in Dublin.

-One of the most luxurious hotels in the city, Dublin’s 5-star Merrion Hotel takes Afternoon Tea to a whole new level.
+One of the most luxurious 5 star hotels Dublin, the Merrion Hotel takes Afternoon Tea to a whole new level.

 This dining experience takes place in the hotel’s drawing rooms and includes a variety of treats ranging from miniature desserts inspired by artists to scones and sambos.